usdaud/algotradinglib.github.io/en/pedia/v/value-based_strategies.md

 ### The Future of Value-Based Algorithmic Trading

-With advancements in artificial intelligence and machine learning, the sophistication of value-based [algorithmic trading](../a/algorithmic_trading.md) is expected to grow.
-More refined data analytics, improved natural language processing for better understanding of qualitative factors, and enhanced predictive capabilities could lead to better assessment of intrinsic values and more effective [trading strategies](../t/trading_strategies.md).
+With advancements in [artificial intelligence](../a/artificial_intelligence_in_trading.md) and machine learning, the sophistication of value-based [algorithmic trading](../a/algorithmic_trading.md) is expected to grow.
+More refined data analytics, improved [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) for better understanding of qualitative factors, and enhanced predictive capabilities could lead to better assessment of intrinsic values and more effective [trading strategies](../t/trading_strategies.md).

 In conclusion, value-based strategies in [algorithmic trading](../a/algorithmic_trading.md) represent a fusion of traditional [fundamental analysis](../f/fundamental_analysis.md) with modern computational techniques, striving to systematically exploit market inefficiencies.
 As technology and market understanding evolve, these strategies will likely continue to play a crucial role in the landscape of [algorithmic trading](../a/algorithmic_trading.md).